 AAFCO Feeding Trials: Minimum Standards vs. Optimal Nutrition

-Ultimately, a food can pass these trials while using lower-quality ingredients, as long as it meets these minimum requirements during this brief testing period.
-There’s no assessment of long-term health outcomes, inflammation, quality of life, or how different ingredients might affect dogs with sensitivities.
+As a result, a food can pass these trials while using lower-quality ingredients, as long as it meets these minimum requirements during this brief testing period.
+The trials don’t evaluate long-term health outcomes, inflammation, quality of life, or the potential impact of specific ingredients on dogs with sensitivities.

 The Financial Reality